Ardgillan Castle: Ghost of "The Lady's Stairs"

 According to local folklore, the ghost of a woman was believed to haunt the bridge (known locally as "The Lady's Stairs") that exists over the Dublin to Belfast railway line at the end of the property near the Irish sea.
 It is said that the lady's husband was a frequent swimmer, and when he did not return one night, the lady went to the bridge to await his return.
 However, her husband had died while swimming, and she stayed at the bridge hopelessly awaiting his return until she herself died.
 An additional local story claims that if a person were to go to the end of the bridge at midnight on Halloween, the lady's ghost would appear and throw them to their death in the ocean.

-The more accepted version of the story is that : Lord Langford of Summerhill House in Co Meath brought his recently wed wife to Ardgillan Castle while he went hunting in Scotland.
+The more accepted version of the story is that Lord Langford of Summerhill House in Co Meath brought his recently wed wife to Ardgillan Castle while he went hunting in Scotland.
 Against the advice of the household, she went swimming (in November) and was drowned.
 Lord Langford himself died a short while later.
-The ghost reportedly seen on the bridge is Lady Langford in her wedding dress coming up to search for her husband in the Castle.
+The ghost reportedly seen on the bridge is that of Lady Langford in her wedding dress, coming up to search for her husband in the Castle.